ronald0009/Leeme/README.md

 - Directly append the argument of String.valueOf().
 - Remove this assignment of "logger".
 - Static fields should not be updated in constructors.
+- Utility classes should not have public constructors.